rstacruz/til-2020/posts/2018/arch-linux-installation-summarized.md

 <!-- {.-literate-style} -->

-Use `visudo` to edit the sudo config to add your user name in it.
+Use `visudo` to edit the sudo config to add the `wheel` group to it.
+This allows all users in that group to use sudo.
+(You did add your user to `wheel`, right?)

 ```sh
 # Update config